-- 1 cup gluten-free elbow pasta
+- 1 cup gluten-free elbow pasta or shell pasta

-- 1/3 cup finely grated parmesan cheese (omit for vegan option)
+- 1/3 cup finely grated parmesan cheese omit for vegan option

-- 1-2 tbsp fresh pesto (optional)
+- 1-2 tbsp fresh pesto optional, omit for vegan option

 - Set Instant Pot to saute mode.
 Add olive oil, onion, carrot, celery and garlic.
 Mix until softened.